ainokyto/sei-project-01/README.md

     }
 ```

+## Known errors or bugs
+* Collision logic: occasionally Joe's tiger cubs get stuck on the grid before reaching their goal, or shoot right through the first row of Carols.
+* When user clicks 'Play Again', the invaders shoot two laser beams at the same time.
+This probably has to do with the timers not clearing properly

 ### Challenges
 This was my first project using JavaScript so I faced many challenges, of which the biggest were:
 * Invader armada movement logic that should remain inaffected by changes to the invader array
 * Collision detection logic
 * Working with various set timers to create movement

 ### Wins
 * Gained experience in programmatical thinking, logical problem solving and different planning stages
-* A great learning exercise and a fun way to consolidate my learnings, in particular DOM manipulation, JS array methods and timers
 * A fun and topical design theme

 ## Future improvements
 A few issues remain to be ironed out, and there are also a few features I would like to add going forward:
-* Collision logic needs a bit more work
 * Add-ons and nice-to-haves to the game flow: spawning new invaders, adding the mothership, different hit scores for each invader row, level-up
 * High Score tally leveraging local storage
 * Start Game and Finish Game modules with using popup functionality
 * Adding responsive design
 * CSS animations to achieve a more impactful design

+## Key learnings
+Making my first static JS browser game from scratch was a great learning exercise and a fun way to consolidate my learnings.
+In particular, I learnt a lot about DOM manipulation, different use cases for different JS array methods, and working with timers.